Your First SDK Integration

 closed: trueIf opened.success is false, check that:

-spl serve --statusreports the daemon as running~/.syncro/tokenis readable and non-empty- The token hasn't been revoked —
+spl serve --statusreports the instance as running~/.syncro/tokenis readable and non-empty- The token hasn't been revoked —

 spl token list